nikhilbordekar/FIFA-18-Player-Rating-Dashboard-Power-BI/README.md

 **Key Features**

 **1. World Map**
-Showcasing player distribution across countries.
+1) Showcasing player distribution across countries.
-Identify regions with high-rated players and discover emerging talents.
+2) Identify regions with high-rated players and discover emerging talents.

 **2. Top Clubs Rating-wise**
-Explore the ratings of top clubs in FIFA 18.
+1) Explore the ratings of top clubs in FIFA 18.
-Analyze how different clubs compare in terms of player ratings.
+2) Analyze how different clubs compare in terms of player ratings.

 **3. Age-wise Rating**
-Examine player ratings based on age groups.
+1) Examine player ratings based on age groups.
-Discover how performance varies across different age categories.
+2) Discover how performance varies across different age categories.

 **4. Ribbon Chart Comparing Skills**
-Compare player skills and attributes using interactive ribbon charts.
+1) Compare player skills and attributes using interactive ribbon charts.
-Understand the distribution of skills among FIFA 18 players.
+2) Understand the distribution of skills among FIFA 18 players.

 **5. Most Players Producing Country**
-Identify the countries that produce the most FIFA 18 players.
+1) Identify the countries that produce the most FIFA 18 players.
-Gain insights into the nations contributing significantly to the game.
+2) Gain insights into the nations contributing significantly to the game.

 **6. Filters**
-Use filters to customize your analysis by nationality, player name, and club.
+1) Use filters to customize your analysis by nationality, player name, and club.
-Tailor the dashboard to meet your specific interests and criteria.
+2) Tailor the dashboard to meet your specific interests and criteria.

+**Acknowledgments**
+Special thanks to the Power BI team for providing an excellent platform for data visualization and analysis.